Gentle potty training

 The answer is No. Just like walking, learning to potty is something that develops and occurs over time.
 Just like the other systems and development of the body, learning to use the potty develops over a long period of time and does not magically happen in a few days.
 If your child can sit on the potty and purposely release pee and poop in one day, chances are they already were able to do it and were just releasing in the diaper.
 In addition to the developing systems required to release pee and poop on the potty, the level of independence is a developing factor.

 Along with pottying, comes independence with this activity.
-Say, for example, my 4 month old is pretty much dependent for pottying.
-He is incontinent and uses a diaper, changed by me, and all of his wiping and hygeine is done by me.
+Say, for example, my 4-month-old is pretty much dependent for pottying.
+He is incontinent and uses a diaper, changed by me, and all of his wiping and hygiene is done by me.
 My 4-year old is totally independent.
 He going by himself (most of the time I don’t even know he had to go until he’s in there) and does all of his cleaning and pulling up/down of his clothes independently.
 Going from the stage my baby is in, to the stage my 4 year old is in requires patience, teaching, learning and persistence too.
-Yelling, demanding or insisting that it’s time to ditch the diaper today is not only ignorant, but can damage relationships.
+Yelling, demanding or insisting that it’s time to ditch the diaper today is not only ignorant but can damage relationships and cause trauma.

 - Make toileting fun!
 Read on the potty, break out the tablet, sing songs and cheer for any progress including sitting even if peeing doesn’t happen.